 From disaster preparedness to nanoscience to food security, Drexel's Department of History is embroiled in some of the most critical issues of our day.

-The Department of History at Drexel University trains students who are interested in learning about the past and how the past shapes the world we live in today.
-Our students learn by doing, through co-op placements in archives, museums and other sites; by conducting and presenting original research; and by traveling to sites of historical significance.
-The department has particular strengths in the History of Science, Technology and the Environment and in Global History.
+In the Department of History at Drexel University, our students learn through experience — from full-time co-op positions in archives, museums and other sites, to conducting and presenting original research, to visiting sites of historical significance.
+The department has particular strengths in the History of Science, Technology and the Environment, and in Global History.

-Historians are not traditional scientists; there are no experiments that we do that can predict future events — we have no theories of evolution or universal gravitation to guide us.
+Historians are not traditional scientists; there are no experiments we conduct that can predict future events — we have no theories of evolution or universal gravitation to guide us.
 Instead, we have the historical record — this is our laboratory.
 Though we are often looking at events and people long past and dead, historians are often embroiled in the most heated political arguments of our day.
 This is especially true in a democracy, where the open discussion of history and shared values is necessary, and where this discussion constantly defines and redefines public policy and democratic practice.
 In other words, the practice of history is also the practice of democracy.
 Does this kind of learning, research and debate interest you?
 If so, you are in the right place.

 Through Drexel's renowned cooperative education program, students embark on six-month periods of full-time employment, exploring their career options, strengthening their résumés and building a professional network in the process.